arthurbernierjr/mambascript/README.md

 TypedCoffeeScript
 ==================================

-Super set of CoffeeScript with types
+Superset of CoffeeScript with types

-## WARNING!
+## Concept

-* extremely incomplete yet.
+* Allow to compile all coffee-script
-* heavily under development
+* Optional type and restrict member access under definition
-* some dirty hack of CS
+* Easy to add type to symbol from the middle of development
+* Easy to replace coffee-script
+* Check type againt cscodegen AST, not in compiler

 ## Examples